TemSurri/NurseDocumentationMadeEasy/README.md

 - Render (backend)
 - Only conifgured to handle 20-30 users at the same time.
 For now.

-This is my architecture for the project:
+###This is my architecture for the project:
+# Current Costs
+- Open API costs : $0.50 CAD per Hour of recording
+- Hosting: 3 dollar/month (will be more expensive if scaled)

                            ┌──────────────────────────────┐
                            │          FRONTEND            │